anasrar/gah/README.md

 ## Database File

-You can not copy `.gahdb` file from linux to windows and vice versa, just make sure that when compiling using Windows that using Clang not MSVC, otherwise the `.gahdb` is not transferable.
+You can copy `.gahdb` file from linux to windows and vice versa, just make sure that when compiling using Windows that using Clang not MSVC, otherwise the `.gahdb` is not transferable.

 ### Linux